Taking Part in Our Clinical Trials

 • You have a certain type of cancer.

-• The cancer cells have a specific protein that SPEAR T-cells can recognize.
+• The cancer cells have a specific protein that our T-cells can recognize.
 This is tested using a small sample (biopsy) of the cancer.
 For many people, the testing could be done from a biopsy they have had in the past.

 What Will Happen If You Take Part in One of Our Clinical Trials?